 Cornwall, New York

-The entrance to the Hudson Highlands Nature Museum Outdoor Discovery Center (formerly Kenridge Farm) is on Angola Road, approximately a mile south of Cornwall.
-This site, which abuts Black Rock Forest, features 6 miles of trails on 177 acres of woods, open brush, fields, and wetlands.
+The entrance to the Hudson Highlands Nature Museum Outdoor Discovery Center (formerly Kenridge Farm) is on Angola Road, approximately a mile south of the traffic circle in Cornwall.
+This site, which abuts Black Rock Forest, features 6 miles of trails on 177 acres of woods, open brush, fields, and wetlands (trail map).